MikeTannenbaum/mtdc-2022/_posts/2016-05-23-on-gratitude-change-and-fresh-perspectives.md

   - Personal Growth
   - Quick Reflections
 tags:
-  - gratitude
+  - on/gratitude
-  - life lessons
+  - on/life
-  - mindfulness
+  - on/mindfulness
-  - positivity
+  - on/positivity
 ---
 Hello beautiful people!